Code-Institute-Submissions/Marshmello88-fullstack_project/README.md

 # Nice to haves

+- Kept the placeholder name/logo for the time being; original name would be a nice addition in the future

 - When adding a product to favorites include some type of heart animation

 - Responsive on more devices

-- Newsletter error is currently unstyled (ran out of time).
+- Newsletter error (when an incorrect email address is entered) is currently unstyled (ran out of time).
 So will fix that in the future.

 - Currently also a slight issue with the styling of product detail page where a user is not logged in.
 Blue line is displayed where the text "please sign in to leave a review" is.
 This is not a conscious styling choice : D